 Internships in Washington D.C.

-Contact Dana McWay for more information about the internship and visit the Education Division's website for more information about the Center.
+Internships are available at the education division of the Federal Judicial Center in Washington, D.C.
+Contact Dana McWay for more information about the internship and visit the education division's website for more information about the center.

 - Develop and conduct training needs assessment surveys of judicial employees and/or officers